CricPage Editorial

-Vaibhav Sooryavanshi's 97(29) vs SRH: Every Ball He Faced in the IPL 2026 Eliminator — A Complete Analysis
+Vaibhav Sooryavanshi’s 97(29) vs SRH: Every Ball in the IPL 2026 Eliminator

 A 15-year-old from Bihar walked out at the Maharaja Yadavindra Singh International Cricket Stadium in Mullanpur, New Chandigarh with the weight of an Eliminator on his shoulders.
 He walked back 29 balls later, just three runs short of a century, having shattered Chris Gayle’s all-time IPL six-hitting record, left Pat Cummins — one of the greatest bowlers alive — visibly stunned, and given Rajasthan Royals the platform to eliminate Sunrisers Hyderabad and march into Qualifier 2.